telefonicaid/perseo-fe/documentation/plain_rules.md

 circle equation, `(x - a)^2 + (y - b)^2 = d^2`, being `(a, b)` 618618.8286057833 and 9764160.736945232 the UTMC
 coordinates of Cuenca and `d` the distance of 5 000 m.

+Notes:

+-   NGSIv2 allows several geo location formats (geo:point, geo:line, geo:box, geo:polygon and geo:json).
+At the present
+    moment, Perseo only supports geo:point.
-Note: for long distances the precision of the computations and the distortion of the projection can introduce some degree of inaccuracy.
+-   For long distances the precision of the computations and the distortion of the projection can introduce some degree of inaccuracy.

 ## Time fields